 7.05 - General Biochemistry

 The GI Drug Delivery subgroup of the Langer Lab, based at the Koch Institute at MIT, is focused on developing novel electromechanical and polymer-based systems to efficiently deliver drugs via the gastrointestinal tract.
 The devices deliver drugs targeted towards HIV, malaria, tuberculosis and a number of other diseases, and could potentially provide a simpler, more effective ways for chronically-ill patients to take their medications.
 My role in the lab requires designing, testing, and implementing electromechanical systems that supplement a large dose drug delivery device.
-While I cannot yet publicly comment on the details of my projects, my experiences in the Langer Lab have given me an opportunity to apply mechanical design principles in a biomedical setting, learn about various materials used in implantable devices, and gain a better understanding of how clinical medicine intersects with research in engineering.
+My experiences in the Langer Lab have given me an opportunity to apply mechanical design principles in a biomedical setting, learn about various materials used in implantable devices, and gain a better understanding of how clinical medicine intersects with research in engineering.